keylime/keylime/docs/rest_apis.rst

     :<json string name: Name of the requested IMA policy.
     :<json string tpm_policy: Static PCR policy and mask for TPM.
 Is a string encoded dictionary that also includes a `mask` for which PCRs should be included in a quote.
     :<json string runtime_policy: Runtime policy JSON object, base64 encoded.

+    Otherwise, retrieve list of names of the runtime policies.
+        {
+          "code": 200,
+          "status": "Success",
+          "results": {
+            "runtimepolicy names": [\"runtimepolicyname1\", \"runetimepolicyname2\"]
+          }
+        }
+    :<json string runtimepolicy names: List of names of the runtime policies.

 .. http:delete::  /v2.1/allowlist/{runtime_policy_name:string}